-- DO at the upper basin gradually declined at all depths from supersaturation in May to 6-9 ppm in August, at which point the upper layers from the surface down to 6 meters began to steadily increase in oxygen (possibly due to wind action and/or biological processes as algae growth peaked in the water column). - Temperature at the upper basin showed that the onset of stratification occurred shortly after spring turnover on 4/17/2018 with mixing events on 4/25/2018 and 5/6/2018.
-The water column in the upper 14 meters continued to stratify with warm surface waters reaching a maximum of 27.5°C at 2 meters depth on 8/9/2018. - As air temperatures declined into the fall and large storm events (wind and rain) occurred, subsequently deeper layers began to mix with upper layers until dissolved oxygen and temperature readings converged (down to 12 meters).
-The 45-meter-depth logger was still gradually declining in oxygen as the lake had not yet experienced complete fall turnover by 11/8/2018 when the loggers were retrieved. - Surface waters at the lower basin reached a maximum of 29.6°C at 1-meter depth on 7/5/2018.
-Temperature and dissolved oxygen displayed an inverse relationship throughout the deployment (e.g., as temperature rose, oxygen declined).
-Warmer waters hold less oxygen and stimulate algae/plant growth, the organic material of which can be decomposed via oxygen consumption. - Conductivity at the lower basin was erratic in May-June, suggesting that ions in soil were easily activated during rain events and following the spring snowmelt period.
-Conductivity spikes in August-September corresponded with rain events, likely due to transport of ion-rich water from the landscape to the lake.
-Spikes in conductivity not associated with rain events (unless very localized) may have been due to wind or wave action (from motorized boats) or from an algae bloom.
+- DO at the upper basin gradually declined at all depths from near supersaturation in late May to 8-10 ppm in August, at which point the upper layers from the surface down to 6 meters began to steadily increase in oxygen (possibly due to wind action and/or biological processes as algal growth peaked in the water column). - Temperature at the upper basin showed that the onset of stratification occurred shortly after spring turnover on 4/4/2020.
+The water column in the upper 12 meters continued to stratify with warm surface waters reaching a maximum of 27.2°C at 2 meters depth on 8/12/2020. - As air temperatures declined into the fall and large storm events (wind and rain) occurred, subsequently deeper layers began to mix with upper layers until dissolved oxygen and temperature readings converged (down to 14 meters).
+The lake had not yet experienced complete fall turnover by 11/5/2020 when the loggers were retrieved. - Surface waters at the lower basin reached a maximum of 29.0°C at 1-meter depth on 8/1/2020.
+Temperature and dissolved oxygen displayed an inverse relationship throughout the deployment (e.g., as temperature declined, oxygen increased).
+Warmer waters hold less oxygen and stimulate algae/plant growth, the organic material of which can be decomposed via oxygen consumption. - Conductivity spikes at the lower basin throughout the deployment period largely corresponded with rain events, likely due to transport of ion-rich water from the landscape to the lake.
+Spikes in conductivity not associated with rain events (unless very localized) may have been due to wind or wave action (from motorized boats) or from an algal bloom.

 Hourly maximum wind gust (top), and dissolved oxygen (middle) and temperature (bottom) readings taken every 15 minutes during the summer at various depths at the deep spot of Kezar Lake's upper basin.
 Precipitation, air temperature, and wind gust data were obtained from NOAA NCEI station at Fryeburg.
-Interpolated dissolved oxygen and temperature data were not included here.
-Refer to the 2018 Kezar Lake Water Quality Report.
+Refer to the 2020 Kezar Lake Water Quality Report.